Rule-Based Assignment

 For example, you would use the following hierarchy and select By Value:

-Specify which column is specifying the hierarchy nodes value.
+Under Value Column, specify which column is specifying the hierarchy nodes value.

-Specify the date where the activities start.
+Under Start Column, specify the date where the activities start.

-Specify the date where the activities end.
+Under End Column, specify the date where the activities end.

-Specify any attributes for the hierarchy.
+Under Attribute Columns, specify any attributes for the hierarchy.
 Different product hierarchies can have only product codes, and the hierarchy has attribute columns segments.

 For example, the hierarchy is

-Specify the columns that you want to pass through from the rule to be included in the output.
+id, value, parent, segment, with this it would look like this hierarchy:(0001, a, x, asset management),(0002, b ,y, insurance).In the Rules section, under Output Columns, specify the columns that you want to pass through from the rule to be included in the output.

-Specify the column that specifies the definition that sets the rule syntax.
+Under Definition Columns, specify the column that specifies the definition that sets the rule syntax.

 Multiple Values